 Bobby Higginson was supposed to have the day off.
 It was a meaningless game.
 But eight-plus innings of no hits made it meaningful.
 Halladay didn’t know Higginson from a bat donut, and he fired a fastball down the middle of the plate.
 Higgy was late on it, but he got the barrel on the ball and it soared (and soared and soared) over the left field wall.
 The boos told the story of the lost no-no.

 In the dugout that afternoon in Toronto, when the fresh-faced Halladay nearly etched his name in baseball history, was Roger Clemens.
-A few weeks later, Clemens would win his fifth no-hitter.
+A few weeks later, Clemens would win his fifth Cy Young.
 But Rocket was transitioning into a six-inning pitcher.
 He’d win more, set records, but the torch was being passed, a new horse was in the league.

 But it wasn’t easy for Doc Halladay.
 After nearly no-hitting the Tigers in his second big league start, his command disappeared.
 The Jays even briefly sent him to the minor leagues, and injuries hampered his progress.
 But he got better and became a stalwart, and an All-Star.
 One year at the All-Star Game, he bumped into Mariano Rivera and got the best tip of his career.
 Mo showed him how to grip the cut fastball.